 Are You Foster Parenting a Family Member?

-If you’re already fostering a child related by blood, adoption or marriage, then you have rights under The New York State Office of Children and Family Services’ Kinship Guardianship Assistance Program, or KinGAP.
+If you’re already fostering a child related by blood, adoption, marriage, are a family friend or have a positive relationship with the child then you have rights under The New York State Office of Children and Family Services’ Kinship Guardianship Assistance Program, or KinGAP.

-Oftentimes, children and teens suffering abuse or maltreatment by a birth parent fall into the care of a family member.
+Oftentimes, children and teens suffering abuse or maltreatment by a birth parent fall into the care of a family member or family friend.
 If you’ve been approved as a relative foster parent for at least six months, you can take the next steps to legal guardianship and financial benefits under KinGAP.

 Onondaga County Foster Care is dedicated to reuniting birth families and keeping youth engaged in their home communities.
 Relatives are ideal partners in making both these goals happen.